 Equipments (Amazon Affiliate links)

 - 3 cups Mudakathan keerai balloon vine leaves, packed

 - Wash and soak idli rice with vendhayam (fenugreek seeds) for 3 hrs.2 cups Idli rice, 1 teaspoon Fenugreek seeds

 - Pick just the leaves from the balloon vine, discarding the stalks.
 Wash and clean the leaves.3 cups Mudakathan keerai

 - Drain from water and place it in the mixer.

-- Heat tawa and spread a ladle full of batter. you can spread thin or thick depending on your preference.
+6. Heat tawa and spread a ladle full of batter.
+You can spread thin or thick depending on your preference.
+Drizzle oil as needed.
 Cook covered and flipping is optional.

 Serve hot with poondu milagai podi the best combo for this dosa.
-I love to have it along with poondu milagai podi, sesame oil and thick fresh curd by side.
+I love to have it along sesame oil and thick fresh curd by side.
 Yummy!